Cakes and Frostings

 1 12-oz. pkg. chocolate chips, divided in half

 Combine water and oats and let stand 10 minutes.
 Add sugars, eggs and margarine; stir until margarine melts.
 Sift together and add flour, soda, salt and cinnamon.
 Stir in raisins, nuts and 1/2 the chocolate chips.
 Pour into greased pan.
 Sprinkle remaining chocolate chips on top of cake.
-Bake at 350° for 40 minutes.
+Bake at 350 degrees for 40 minutes.

 SURPRISE FUDGE CAKE